Q42/sanity-plugin-user-guide/README.md

 ### Using Markdown files

-If you want to use markdown from a typescript file, you can add the following snippet to your `global.d.ts` to load the markdown file as a string.
+If you want to import markdown files from a typescript file, you can add the following snippet to your `global.d.ts`.

 ```ts
 declare module '*.md' {